-- It’s Roman Catholic and was consecrated by Pope Gelasius II in 1118.
+- Roman Catholic and was consecrated by Pope Gelasius II in 1118.

 - Construction started in the 12th century with additions continuing into the 16th century.

-- It is both Gothic and Romanesque in style with the region’s signature stripes of black and white marble.
+- Both Gothic and Romanesque in style with the region’s signature stripes of black and white marble.

 - At the end of the First Crusade, the ashes of St. John the Baptist, (Genoa’s patron saint) were brought to, and remain housed in, the church.

-- It’s located in Europe’s largest medieval center made the square in front of it a place of prominence for community occasions, religious celebrations and government events throughout the Middle Ages.
+- Located in Europe’s largest medieval center made the square in front of it a place of prominence for community occasions, religious celebrations and government events throughout the Middle Ages.

 - The two exterior lions hail from the 19th century, looking a bit sad more than fierce.

-- It’s named for Saint Lawrence (translated: Lorenzo), who was grilled to death by the Prefect of Rome.
+- Named for Saint Lawrence (translated: Lorenzo), who was grilled to death by the Prefect of Rome.
 The story goes that he had such belief in God that he stated, “Turn me over, I’m done on this side.”
 That’s a lot of faith.
 He’s the patron saint of cooks.

 Inside are grand arches, the Chapel of St. John the Baptist and, under the main church, the Museo del Tesoro (fee to tour) which hosts such things as what was once believed to be the Holy Grail, a golden plate which may have held John the Baptist’s severed head, and La Croce deli Zaccaria—a 12th century reliquary.